Maysara-nagy/alx-low_level_programming/0x0E-structures_typedef/README.md

-my structures and typedef directory
+# c structures and typedef